-- 2. Your competent authority may authorise on a temporary basis the use of non-organic feed under catastrophic circumstances when forage is lost or when restrictions are imposed. - 3.
-Upon approval by the competent authority you must keep documentary evidence of the use of this exception.

-(EC) 2018/848 Art.
-22 (EC) 2020/2146 Art 3(3)(5)

-- report from the Met Office) - Ways in which you have tried to overcome the shortage e.g. organic forage purchased, new land rented, stock numbers reduced - Evidence to show that you have tried and failed to source organic forage, including the area in which you have been searching and for how long - Details of your livestock numbers, the organic diet fed to each group of animals and how long the shortage is forecasted to last - Details of the groups of stock to be fed non-organic forage and how many are in each group, e.g. dry cows, young stock, in-lactation animals - Details of the period of time that you wish to feed non-organic forage.
+Standards Guidance GB 9.1.9 Catastrophic circumstances 1.
+Your competent authority may authorise on a temporary basis the use of nonorganic feed under catastrophic circumstances when forage is lost or when restrictions are imposed, in particular as a result of: a) exceptional weather conditions b) infectious disease outbreaks c) contamination with toxic substances d) fire.
+2. Upon approval by the competent authority you must keep documentary evidence of the use of this exception.
+(EC) 834/2007 Art.
+22(2)(f) (EC) 889/2008 Art.
+47(c) In the UK, the Certification Team can submit a request to your competent authority on your behalf.
+In GB, Defra (the competent authority) will require the following information to consider your request: • The agricultural parish(es) in which your farm is located • The quantity of forage you usually make and the scale of your current shortage • The reason/s for the forage shortage (if it is due to bad weather please provide details such as a report from the Met Office) • Ways in which you have tried to overcome the shortage - e.g. organic forage purchased, new land rented, stock numbers reduced • Evidence to show that you have tried and failed to source organic forage, including the area in which you have been searching and for how long • Details of your livestock numbers, the organic diet fed to each group of animals and how long the shortage is forecasted to last • Details of the groups of stock to be fed non-organic forage and how many are in each group, e.g. dry cows, young stock, in-lactation animals • Details of the period of time that you wish to feed non-organic forage.
 Please note derogations can be given for a maximum of 3 months at a time.
-If towards the end of the permitted period you need the permission to be extended, you will need to submit a new request - For dairy cows, NICA(the competent authority in NI) will also need confirmation that you have contacted your milk buyer and the details of their response

-If the derogation request is due of the quality of the diet, Defra will also require information to show the nutritional value of the current diet and details as to why it is unsatisfactory.
+If towards the end of the permitted period you need the permission to be extended, you will need to submit a new request • For dairy cows, Defra (the competent authority in the UK) will also need confirmation that you have contacted your milk buyer and the details of their response If the derogation request is due of the quality of the diet, Defra will also require information to show the nutritional value of the current diet and details as to why it is unsatisfactory.
+GB 9.1.10 Use of additional products and substances in feed and feed supplements 1.
+You may only use the products and substances in standard 9.1.11 below if they are necessary to maintain animal health, welfare and vitality and to You must be able to justify the use of additional feed products, supplements and substances.
+For example: • by forage or soil analysis that your home grown feeds are deficient, or contribute to an appropriate diet which fulfils the physiological and behavioural needs of your animals, or if it is impossible to produce or preserve feed without them.
+Their use is subject to the specific conditions in the table.